fcollman/AutoUc7/README.md

 #Operation

 The arduino code works simply by moving the mouse in a reproducable fashion.
 First it brings the mouse to the extreme upper left, by sending a series of upward and leftward movements.
 It then moves the cursor downwards and to the right to access specific pixels on the Leica screen and clicking on the buttons.
-It is in this sense an open loop control interface and has not yet been extensively tested for reliability.
+It is in this sense an open loop control interface and has not yet been extensively tested for reliability

+#Python interface

+I have added a prototype python interface (LeicaUC7Arduino.py) to interact with the LeicaUC7Arduino, its fairly simple, but wraps the bytewise communication protocol in some friendlier methods.